Short Stack Kitchen

 Hint: Before you start…if your ice cream machine comes with a freezer bowl, make sure to freeze the bowl overnight!
 The bowl is properly frozen and ready to use when you don't hear any liquid sloshing around when you shake it.

-Step 2.
-Make Butterscotch Custard - In a saucepan, brown your butter over medium heat.
+Step 1.
+Brown the Butter - In a saucepan, brown your butter over medium heat.

 Toasted butter pecans